 The final step in mitigating employee burnout is to make prioritizing mental health a part of your team's culture.
-Employee Assistance Services provides free, confidential, short-term counseling and directs employees to additional resources and tools to enhance their mental wellness.
+Employee Assistance Services provides free, confidential, short-term counseling for all U.W.-Madison employees and provides additional resources and tools to enhance their mental wellness.